Click Here for Important Information about your Upcoming Appointment

-Atrium ObGyn staff includes five board-certified or board-eligible obstetrician/gynecologists, two Women’s Health Nurse Practitioners and a Family Nurse Practitioner.
+Atrium ObGyn providers include five board certified obstetrician/gynecologists, three Women’s Health Nurse Practitioners and a Family Nurse Practitioner.
 Our physicians perform surgery and deliveries at Rex Healthcare, a not-for-profit health care system providing the best medical care available for Wake County and The Triangle since 1894.

 We provide both routine and specialized care to women.
 Our services include gynecology, obstetrics, basic infertility and primary care for many of our patients.
-We also provide bladder disorder testing, saline-enhanced ultrasound for uterine fibroids, as well as in-office sterilization and endometrial ablation.
+We also provide saline-enhanced ultrasound for uterine fibroids, as well as in-office sterilization and endometrial ablation.

 We provide individualized medical care to each patient, and we believe in treating each patient with gentleness, dignity and respect.
 We are accepting new patients, and we accept most insurance plans.
 We trust you’ll find our office to be friendly and helpful.
 We like what we do and hope that we can be of good service to you.
 We hope that you’ll call us!